How Are Ramen Noodles Made | Delicious & Easy

 Are ramen noodles fried in oil?

-Ramen noodles are not fried in oil.
-They are cooked in boiling water for 3-5 minutes.
-Once they are cooked, they can be added to a broth or served with a dipping sauce.
+No, ramen noodles are not fried in oil.
+They are typically cooked in boiling water until al dente before being added to the broth or sauce.

 Leave a Reply